Skip to main content

 Fleet company: Many fleet services offer flight tracking.
 The quality depends on whether the assigned driver actually monitors it or whether dispatch sends a generic "your driver is on the way" text based on the scheduled landing time.

-Owner-operated: I track your flight from wheels-up.
-If AA 108 from London is holding over Nova Scotia, I know before you do.
-I adjust my departure from my base to arrive at Terminal E when you actually land — not when the schedule says you land.
+Owner-operated: Your flight is tracked from wheels-up.
+If AA 108 from London is holding over Nova Scotia, TiLimousine knows before you do, and your chauffeur's departure is timed to arrive at Terminal E when you actually land — not when the schedule says you land.
 Standard wait time is built into the flat rate: 30 minutes domestic, 60 minutes international, with no meter running while you clear customs.

 This is the difference between a driver who is circling the airport for 45 minutes billing wait time and a driver who timed arrival to your actual wheels-down.